skip to main content

 Some activities may not be immediately identifiable as attracting CPD credit, but if you have clearly defined your scope of practice it should be relatively simple to map what you do in your practice to the Professional Competence Scheme framework.

-The Internal CPD category may be the most challenging.
-Credits in this category are calculated as 1 hour = 1 credit.
+Credits are calculated as 1 hour = 1 credit.

-Doctors in non-clinical practice can achieve internal credits by:
+Doctors in non-clinical practice can achieve CPD credits by:

 • Involvement with your RCPI Training Body, for example: